Kabul bomb targets foreign contractors, kills mostly Afghans

 The violence has put paid to hopes that new leader Mullah Mansour would quickly return the insurgents to the negotiating table.
 Instead he seems set on consolidating his position in the group that ruled for six years until the 2001 U.S. invasion.

-A massive truck bomb that leveled houses, an explosion at the gate to Kabul airport and attacks on U.S. special forces and Afghan police cadet bases killed dozens of people this month.
+A massive truck bomb that levelled houses, an explosion at the gate to Kabul airport and attacks on U.S. special forces and Afghan police cadet bases killed dozens of people this month.

 Elsewhere in Afghanistan, the group has regained ground in parts of Helmand province since British and U.S. combat forces it battled there left last year.
 It has also advanced in districts in the north but has struggled to hold ground.